Champa independence movement: Other opinions

 In the Muslim world, where the Chams seemed to have a close bond due to religious conversion to Islam in 15th century, the persecution of Chams is little-known in the Muslim world.
 This is due to it being overlooked and due to strong Muslim sympathy to the Vietnamese during its war for independence from France.
 On the other hand, its Islamic conversion happens to be a huge disadvantage, due to the September 11 attacks which antagonized Muslims across the world may have further alienated Champa independence movement.
 This lack of awareness might have also contributed to the factor that Vietnam has never been targeted by Islamic extremists despite its maltreatment of Cham people.

-In the United States, the Chams were considered to be ally during the Vietnam War, but the Americans' main objective was to help reinforcing Chams and South Vietnam into a common alliance against North Vietnam, which was never achieved due to historical antagonism of two sides.
-Following the fall of South Vietnam and intensifying persecution, many Chams resettled in the United States and had sought to revive and protect the Cham culture while dealing with a much larger and more populous Vietnamese American community that is not fond of Champa's independence objective either.
+In the United States, the Chams were considered to be ally during the Vietnam War, but the Americans' main objective was to help reinforcing Chams and South Vietnam into a common alliance against North Vietnam, which was never achieved due to historical antagonism of the two sides.
+Following the fall of South Vietnam and intensifying persecution, many Chams resettled in the United States and sought to revive and protect the Cham culture while dealing with a much larger and more populous Vietnamese American community that was not fond of Champa's independence movement either.

-The Khmer Rouge was initially antagonistic to the Chams and had committed mass atrocities against Chams, but due to the Cambodian–Vietnamese War, had turned on and tried to seek support from the Chams to fight the Vietnamese invasion.
+The Khmer Rouge was initially antagonistic to the Chams and committed mass atrocities against Chams, but due to the Cambodian–Vietnamese War, turned on and sought out the support of the Chams to fight the Vietnamese invasion.